Find Affordable College Courses

 $11,135 Average Tuition & Fees

-Texas State University came in at #7 in this year’s edition of the Best Value International Studies Schools in Texas ranking.
-Located in the small city of San Marcos, Texas State is a public college with a fairly large student population.
+Texas State University landed the #7 spot in the 2023 rankings for the best value international studies programs.
+Located in the city of San Marcos, Texas State is a public college with a very large student population.

 The average tuition and fees for an in-state undergraduate at Texas State are $11,135 a year.
 While working on their degree, international studies majors at Texas State accumulate an average of around $20,544 in student debt.